floragunncom/search-guard-docs/multitenancy.md

 **Note: Kibana multitenancy is available for Kibana 5.0 and above!**

 ## Overview
 Kibana does not support multi tenancy out of the box.
-This means that all stored objects, such as Dashboards, Visualizations and Saved Searches are stored in a global Kibana index.
+This means that all stored objects, such as dashboards, visualizations and saved searches are stored in a global Kibana index.

 This index is configured in `kibana.yml`: